pcafrica/advanced_programming_2023-2024/lectures/01/01-intro_unix.md

 For live programming sessions please **bring your own laptop**.

 # Questions?
-- Use Forum on MOODLE2.
+- Use Forum on MOODLE2 or Discussions on GitHub.
 - Engage with each other!
 - **Office hours**: send me or the tutor an email to book a session.